 3. Take Advantage of Employer-Sponsored Retirement Plans

-Make the most of any 401(k) or comparable retirement plan that your employer may offer.
-By contributing pre-tax money from your paycheck to a 401(k), you can increase your retirement savings and reduce your taxable income.
-Matching contributions, which are essentially free money that increases your savings, are another benefit that many businesses provide.
-To avoid missing out on the match, for example, if your employer matches 3% of your pay, make sure to donate at least that amount.
+Make the most of any 401(k) or similar retirement plan that your employer may offer.
+You can lower your taxable income and increase your retirement savings by contributing pre-tax money from your paycheck to a 401(k).
+Many businesses also offer matching contributions, which are essentially free money that increases your savings; if your employer matches 3% of your pay, for example, make sure to donate at least that amount to avoid missing the match.

 4. Open an IRA

-To further diversify your investments, you can form an Individual Retirement Account (IRA) in addition to a 401(k).
-Traditional IRAs and Roth IRAs are the two primary varieties of IRAs.
+To further diversify your investments, you can open an Individual Retirement Account (IRA) in addition to a 401(k).
+Traditional IRAs and Roth IRAs are the two basic variations of IRAs.

 - Traditional IRAs allow you to contribute pre-tax income, reducing your taxable income in the present.
 You will pay taxes on withdrawals in retirement.